The definition and principles of ÌÀÍ·ÌõÎÛÁÏ

 Nursing staff undertake evidence-based learning to enhance their skills and knowledge.
 Reflective practice, continuing education, personal and professional development ensures a well-informed and competent workforce.
 This provides insightful and skilled ÌÀÍ·ÌõÎÛÁÏ staff who can support individuals in their care and decision making while advancing their own clinical practice.

-NMC Code 2, 3, 4
+NMC Code statements 2, 3, 4

 Principle G

-NMC code 2, 3, 4
+NMC Code statements 2, 3, 4

 Principle H

-NMC code 4
+NMC Code statement 4

-How you can use the principles
+How you can use the principles in your role

-• understand what patients, colleagues, families and carers can expect from ÌÀÍ·ÌõÎÛÁÏ
+- understand what patients, colleagues, families and carers can expect from ÌÀÍ·ÌõÎÛÁÏ

-• help you reflect on your practice and develop as a professional
+- help you reflect on your practice and develop as a professional

-• identify where the principles are being practised within your organisation, and to identify instances where you think they are not being practised
+- identify instances where you think they are not being practised

-Professional framework for ÌÀÍ·ÌõÎÛÁÏ
+A professional framework for ÌÀÍ·ÌõÎÛÁÏ

 Absences - Agreed and non-agreed non-attendance at a workplace.
 Absenteeism is habitual absence from work.